 - Cereals and oatmeal: Half a cup (78grams ) of cereals and oatmeals can provide 54-136 IU or up to 17% of the DV of the vitamin D.

 - Yogurt: Yogurt contains 272 IU (175 grams) or 34% of the DV of vitamin D.

-- Broccoli: Broccoli ( boiled/drained) is also a good source which contains 33 mg (125 ml ) per serving of the vitamin D.
+- Broccoli: Broccoli ( boiled/drained) is also a good source that contains 33 mg (125 ml ) per serving of vitamin D.